IFEMA boosted multi-channel and multi-device sales with a programmatic campaign

 Founded in 1980, IFEMA is the leading trade fair operator in Spain and one of the most important in Europe.
 IFEMA, with the support of the consulting firm Making Science, achieved a large number of conversions thanks to a programmatic-based digital strategy.

-IFEMA set a sales goal of 30,000 tickets in 4 months for the magic show of “el Mago Yunke.”
-This was supported by a multi-channel strategy, with a digital, multi-platform approach.
+IFEMA had set an ambitious sales target of 30,000 tickets within a 4-month window for the magical performance of “el Mago Yunke”.
+This was underpinned by a multi-channel strategy, harnessing a digital, multi-platform approach.

-IFEMA decided to host a second season of Hangar 52 in the fall of 2020.
+Given this overwhelming success, IFEMA expanded the number of performances by 25%, ultimately selling over 40,000 tickets, exceeding the set objective yet again.
+This led to the decision to host a second season of Hangar 52 in the fall of 2020.